Learn more about administrative penalties, organ mandates, anonymous dispositions, and criminal dispositions here.

 - You are a stranger in the city and do not know the rules: You must inform yourself in advance about the rules in the city.

-- You are only slightly late due to special circumstances: If you are not sure how long an appointment will take, you should book a longer parking time, use an underground garage or travel by public transport.
+- You are only slightly late due to special circumstances: If you are not sure how long an appointment will take, you should book a longer parking time, use an underground car park or travel by public transport.
 This also applies to medical, court or official appointments, etc.

-- A loading activity was in progress: if this had been clearly recognizable, no organ mandate would have been issued.
+- A loading activity was in progress: if this had been clearly recognisable, no organ mandate would have been issued.

 - I did not have an organ mandate on my car: In principle, there is no legal entitlement to the issue of an organ mandate.